sandialabs/LVTM/README.md

 ## README ##

 ###What Is the LabVIEW Task Manager ?###
 LabVIEW Task Manager is a debugging tool for use during LabVIEW(R) code development.
-A tree diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
+An expandable/collapsible tree diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
 It allows for interacting with single or multiple selected VIs at a time, and has the following features:

 * Windows Task Manager style menu with Update Speed and Refresh Now
 * Selection of project/target